ferdavid1/SegmentFX/ClaudeSeg/SegmentFx/README.md

 This extension can be installed with a single click.
 Follow the instructions for your operating system:

+## TODO: make sure package installation comes with a python environment and the installed pip packages in requirements.txt

 ### Windows

 1. Locate the `install_extension.bat` file in this package, in install/WIN.